 Overall experiments with 249 instances were performed to assess the merit of the procedures developed here.
 The results of our computational experiments reveal that the strategies implemented within a relatively simple variable neighborhood procedure are capable of producing good solutions.
 Moreover, we have explored some mechanisms to overcome the limitation of the basic design, as well as two different ways to hybridize the method with other metaheuristics to obtain high quality solutions.
 In particular, the combination of the VNS with a short-term memory tabu search has been shown to be robust in terms of solution quality within a reasonable computational effort.
-This method was compared with a recently developed tabu search and a scatter search procedure.
-The comparison favours the proposed VNS implementation.
+The VNS variants were extensively compared with a recently developed tabu search and a scatter search procedure.
+In summary, our experimentation shows that the VNS methodology competes with the best known algorithms for the linear ordering problem.